 Besides the lower cost and environmental benefits, lab diamonds also cost less to insure than mined diamonds.

-Another benefit of a lab diamond is that with the lower cost, most couples can afford a bigger, better grade stone when they get engaged.
-And let’s face it – after marriage, house purchases and kids – it could be a long time before you can afford an upgrade if you want one!
+Another benefit of a lab diamond is that, with its lower cost, most couples can afford a bigger, better-grade stone when they get engaged.
+And let’s face it—after marriage, house purchases, and kids, it could be a long time before you can afford an upgrade if you want one!

 Can you repurpose old diamonds for an engagement ring?

 Yes!
-Repurposing natural and lab-grown diamonds isn’t just sentimental—it’s also affordable and excellent for the environment.
+Repurposing natural and lab-grown diamonds isn’t just sentimental—it’s also affordable and environmentally friendly.
 That’s why, when engaged today, many decide to reuse family diamonds and make new jewelry to fit those stones.

-The bottom line is, buying diamonds for investment is not a great idea ever, unless you are collecting the crown jewels!
-Some of the most precious pieces of jewelry we work on here at Scott’s are not super valuable financially, but are priceless to the customer because of where or who gifted them to them.
+The bottom line is that buying diamonds for investment is not a great idea, unless you’re collecting the crown jewels!
+Some of the most precious pieces of jewelry we work on here at Scott’s are not highly valuable financially, but are priceless to the customer because of who or where they were gifted.
 The value is definitely in the intention!